adullact/puppet-freeipa/README.md

 Usually with a module, the desired state is described.
 If a value of parameter is changed, then during the next puppet run the node is modified to reach the desired state.
 The version 3.x is a starting work to reach the target.
 But, the module is more an idempotent installer of FreeIPA.

 So, to ensure that desired state described in code is applied on the node, puppet needs to login to kerberos.
 Puppet uses a fixed account `admin` to do this.
 It is possible to set the password of this account with parameter `freeipa::puppet_admin_password`.
-The accounts of humans administrators are managed with hash `freeipa::humanadmins`.
+If `freeipa::enable_manage_admins` is true, the accounts of humans administrators are managed with hash `freeipa::humanadmins`.
 If you modify `freeipa::humanadmins`, next puppet run will take care to update the admins users on master node.
 The replication will to the job on replicas.

 ## Usage